-Unless used for earthing, indoor circuit breakers of removeable or rackable design used for isolation, must be racked out and spout shutters locked closed.
+Unless used for earthing, indoor circuit breakers of removeable or rackable design used for isolation, must be racked and locked out and/or spout shutters locked closed where possible.

 Circuit breakers, fuse switches and distribution or ring main units specifically designed for integral 'no visible break' electrical isolation and or earthing, must be operated according to the manufacturer's instructions, with locks and tags fitted as required.